JoshDebris/muxxChatClient/README.md

 ## 🖥️ Example Session
 ```
-👽 Du: Hello there!
+👽 You: Hello there!
 🤖 Bot: Hello!
 How can I assist you today?

-👽 Du: Tell me a joke.
+👽 You: Tell me a joke.
 🤖 Bot: Why don’t skeletons fight each other?
 They don’t have the guts.
 ```